The Sacro Monte of Oropa might be the most breathtaking location in all Piedmont!

 The story of the life of the Virgin welcomes visitors inside the large and grand hall, while in the side halls you can admire an interesting and rare collection of nativity scenes from all over the world.

-As a last stop, you will find the “wood cemetery”, in the middle of a beech forest, many important people decided to build tombs as small mountain chalets, a way of showing that death is nothing more than a continuation of normal daily life.
+As the last stop at the Sacro Monte of Oropa, you will find the “wood cemetery”, in the middle of a beech forest, many important people decided to build tombs as small mountain chalets, a way of showing that death is nothing more than a continuation of normal daily life.

 In this period, it is possible to savor autumn in the restaurants of Oropa, which offer, in addition to the famous polenta concia (polenta with melted cheese inside!), the dishes of the Biella tradition with the typical products of this season, from mushrooms to chestnuts exclusively from the are.
 Try our Biella Maccagno, produced on the plain below Mount Cossaello, with the polenta concia!